Single-orientation Crystalline Domains of Active Brownian Particles Lead to Collective Motions: Conclusion

 \section{Conclusion}

-In summary, microphases observed in the high-density phase of the active Brownian particle system are solid-like clusters that coincide spatially with the velocity-correlation domains.
-At the boundaries of these micophases, each particle's active force orients inward, creating compression that maintains the ordered structure.
-The net active force or active torque acting on a microphase leads it to translate or rotate, enabling particles within this microphase move in a coherent pattern.
-Our findings offer a perspective for understanding the velocity correlation of active matter through local structures and provide possibilities for changing the collective motion by inducing ordered structures of active particles, rather than relying solely on their anisotropic interactions.
+In summary, we show that the solid-like high-density phase in the active Brownian particle system is composed of multiple single-orientation crystalline domains.
+The boundary particles of these crystalline domains have inward-oriented active forces to maintain these structure-ordered domains.
+Each domain then translates or rotates collectively as a rigid body under the net active force or torque.
+The defective particles that separate various domains allow the domains to shift relative to one another, thereby breaking the inter-domain motion correlation.
+Our findings offer a perspective for understanding motion correlation in active matter through its ordered structure.
+This perspective suggests the possibility of directing collective motion by inducing ordered structures, rather than relying solely on the anisotropic properties of the particles.